Foods That Cause Mucus Anti-Mucus Diet

 5. Fast Food

 It’s no secret that fast food is unhealthy.
-But many are surprised to hear that it can increase the production of mucus.
+This is well-documented.
+However, many are surprised to hear that fast foods increases the production of mucus.

 A study found that eating fast food was linked with an increased risk of developing asthma.
 The study found that for every extra serving of fast food eaten per week, the risk of asthma increased by 18%.

 One of the unfortunate side effects of asthma is excess mucus production.
-In addition, most fast foods are fried in vegetable oils that only make matters worse.
+In addition, most fast foods are fried in vegetable oils, which only make matters worse.

 6. Soda